csr632/react-hook-svs/README.md

    * Run the service in the **child scope**.
    * Put the service output in **this scope**.
    * The output will be visible by following services in this scope and the component subtree wrapped by `injectTo`.
+   *
+   * The "parent scope - child scope" structure will form a "enviroment tree" to resolve context requests properly.
+   * It just works like enviroment model of most programing languages.
    */
   useProvideSvs<Input extends any[], Output>(
     svs: ISvs<Input, Output>,